CesarF1204/guidelines/branching.md

 ## Frontend:
 1. Fork the main or master branch of the repository (ex.
 Skillura's frontend git repository).
-2. Clone your local repository afterwards.
+2. Go to skillura folder that you created then clone your local repository for frontend afterwards.
     ```
     git clone https://github.com/your-username/011-skillura-frontend.git
     ```